upscalesoftware/swoole-newrelic/README.md

 $server->start();
 ```

-APM and Browser instrumentation can be used individually or in conjunction.
+APM instrumentation can be used standalone or in conjunction with the Browser.
-Browser MUST be instrumented first.
+Browser must be instrumented first.

 Browser instrumentation is applied to non-AJAX requests having `text/html` response MIME type (Swoole default).